Enrolling at Owhiro Bay School

 What is cohort entry?

 Cohort Entry means that tamariki would start school in groups on set dates rather than on their 5th Birthday.

 There are benefits for both our tamariki and our school.
-Under a cohort entry policy Children will start school alongside other children allowing them to build relationship with other children in the similar situation.
+Under a cohort entry policy children will start school alongside other children allowing them to build relationships with other children in the similar situation.
 The aim is to help children settle into school life and routines better.

-Are there any exemptions to waiting until the next term?
+Are there any exemptions from having to wait until the next term?

-Can I select a later cohort if I feel my child isn’t ready to start school?
+Can I select a later cohort if I feel it is better for my child?

 Yes, parents are in the best place to judge if their child is ready to start school and can select later start date.

 No, once a student is enrolled at a school and then transfers, they are start school on the agreed date.